Chiefs dump Seahawks 24-10, stay tied for AFC's best record

 Even when Seattle got a field goal before halftime, much of the drive was aided by defensive penalties.

-While the Chiefs struggled to extend their lead in the second half, the Seahawks were incapable of trimming it.
+While the Chiefs struggled to extend their lead in the second half, the Seahawks proved incapable of trimming it.

 They failed on fourth down at the Kansas City 34 when tight end Colby Parkinson was stood up after a catch; failed on fourth down again when Laquon Treadwell failed to run his route to the first-down marker and came up short; and failed to score at the Kansas City 22 when Smith overthrew Treadwell and was picked off by Juan Thornhill in the end zone.